Alorel/alo-framework/README.md

 * Fixed router so it doesn't mistake an in-app ReflectionException with one that's caused by trying to initialise an invalid controller/method
 * Added chdir() in index.php if it's a CLI request to be completely sure the path is correct for CLI requests.
 * Debug backtrace removed from error controller
+* \debug() output removed from MemcachedWrapper->getAllMemcache()

 Code style improvements

 * Indentation changed in router config sample file

+Other

+* PHPUNIT_RUNNING constant introduced for when you're running PHPUnit tests.
+This alters the automatic code flow in the sys files so they do not interfere.